salvois/codejam/README.md

       from my Code Jam 2017 solutions (see package *codejam2017.qualification*).
 * Package **codejam2018.qualification**: Qualification round for Code Jam 2018.
     * **SavingTheUniverseAgain**: pretty straightforward  solution for the Saving The Universe Again problem.
     * **TroubleSortSmallMT**: solution for the small dataset (set 1) of the Trouble Sort problem.
       Unfortunately I misread the limits and incorrectly convinced myself that a multi-threaded solution was enough for the large dataset (set 2) too.
-    * **TroubleSortLarge**: the proper solution to the Trouble Sort problem, coded after the competition, hence not validated by the judge.
+    * **TroubleSortLarge**: the proper solution to the Trouble Sort problem, coded after the competition, and validated by the judge in practice mode.
     * **GoGopher**: to solve the interactive Go, Gopher! problem I opted for the simple approach of filling a 3-cell-tall strip from left to right.
     * **CubicUfo**: solving the Cubic UFO geometric problem was a lot of fun.
       I played safely and tried to reproduce the evaluation of the judge, using binary search.
 Special thanks to the cubic candle lying in my kitchen!
+* Package **codejam2018.round1a**: I was not awake enough for round 1A.
+  I coded these solutions after the round took place, and had them judged as correct in practice mode.
+    * **WaffleChoppers**: rectangular cumulative sums to the rescue.
+    * **BitParty**: that was fun!
+Bit Party had huge limits but required some imagination to figure out that binary search was the key.
+    * **EdgyBaking**: A 0-1 knapsack problem, solvable with dynamic programming, was well disguised under Mr. Maillard's edgy baking.

 ## Why Java?
 IDE support, debugger, standard library, good performance, ubiquity.\